thijsvb/VirtualExposition/AppDocumentation.md

 ![sketchfab](sketchfabScreenshot.png)

+*An exported Tilt Brush sketch in the online viewer Sketchfab*

 More detailed documentation on various ways of exporting Tilt Brush sketches I tried out can be found in [this repository](http://github.com/thijsvb/TiltBrushDisplay).

 ## Using the Vuforia AR Platform